cbourke/ComputerScienceII/documents/faq.md

 MySQL Workbench (see <https://dev.mysql.com/downloads/workbench/>); it is free and has all the functionality you'll need.

+### Installation - Windows

+For windows users, you may have better luck with the following installation:
+  1. Use the installer for Windows: <https://dev.mysql.com/downloads/windows/installer/8.0.html>
+     (mysql-installer-web-community); select "No thanks, just start my download..."
+  2. Run the installer download (an MSI); give permissions, etc.
+  3. Select **client only**, next
+  4. Click execute (those are not check boxes/radio boxes, its just a stupid graphics decision)
+  5. Agree to licenses, install; **you are not yet done**
+  6. Next (to Download) and Execute AGAIN; if it fails, go back and try again;
+     you need workbench, shell and router next/next/finish/etc
+  7. You can close the command window that opens up, but otherwise mysql workbench will launch

 ## Connecting to the MySQL Server

 You have access to a MySQL server hosted on `cse-linux-01.unl.edu` using your